 This site contains key information about Australian adult literacy activity and links to a range of additional programme, professional development, resource, and research sites.

 iPad and Android – A successful marketing plan can help you reach your target market.
 The MarketMyBiz app provides a template, handy tips and planning tools to help you achieve your business goals.

 iPad and Android – Based on the business.gov.au planning guide and template, there are prompts and handy tips to help you develop a business plan that is tailored to your business.

-iPad - Creating an emergency management and recovery plan can help your business recover from unpredictable situations.
+iPad and Android – Creating an emergency management and recovery plan can help your business recover from unpredictable situations.

-National Skills Week is dedicated to raising the status of practical and vocational learning, enabling all Australians to gain a greater understanding of the opportunities, their potential and how they contribute to a successful, modern economy.
-Learning by doing is as important as academic learning - there are many paths to success.
+Dedicated to raising the status of practical and vocational learning.
+Learning by doing is as important as academic learning – there are many paths to success.

 Business owners have responsibilities regarding health and safety in the workplace.
 This page links to information on: OH&S obligations; OH&S Acts, Regulations and Codes of Practice; getting started with OH&S; accidents and injuries and workers compensation requirements.